ItsMrAkhil/starter/README.md

  - Add Jest and Enzyme Testing (PR Welcome)
  - Separate common webpack configurations from webpack config files.
 And use webpack merge to combine all with the base config (PR Welcome)
- - Add generators for giving the common code for Components, Routes (PR welcome, Help Required)
+ - Add generators for giving the common code for Components, Routes (In Progress)
  - Make Reducers also lazy.
 Load reducers which are required for the perticular route.
 (PR Welcome, Help required.)

 License